Multiverse (DC Comics): Injustice

+The storyline of Injustice: Gods Among Us features an alternate reality where the Joker tricks Superman into killing Lois Lane and their unborn son and destroying Metropolis in a nuclear explosion.
+This tragedy ruins Superman's moral compass to the point of no return, leading him to establish a new world order with himself as the High Councilor.

 Infinite Crisis (video game)

 The video game Infinite Crisis (which is unrelated to the comic book miniseries of the same name) features a Multiverse with 52 different worlds.
 This Multiverse is threatened by a sudden assault and all realities stand on the brink of annihilation.
 The last hope for Earth lies in the powers of the DC Legends.

-During the events of the tie-in comic book Infinite Crisis: Fight for the Multiverse, it is said that the Monitors were a race of beings native to the world of Nil that resided outside all realities in the Overvoid.
+In the tie-in comic Infinite Crisis: Fight for the Multiverse, it is revealed that the Monitors were a race of beings native to the world of Nil that resided outside all realities in the Overvoid.
 Their existence came following the creation of the Multiverse and the Bleed where they watched the infinite Earths and sought to protect the infinite strands of creation.
 It was claimed that they were a people that cared little about the existence of the inhabitants of these universes and more for the preservation of their grand order.
 Such was their existence, until one of their kind turned against the others and became the Anti-Monitor.
 A Crisis emerged as a result whereby many universes were destroyed, but the Anti-Monitor was defeated at the cost of almost the entire Monitor race.
 From this Crisis, there existed only 52 universes left in the Multiverse that were kept in perfect balance.
-The only survivor of their race was Nix Uotan, who detected a new Crisis emerging from an unknown menace who made use of corrupted Monitor technology and struck at Earth-48.
-Nix Uotan returned to his people's home world in order to reactivate the machinery to help contain the damage from the Crisis.
-As a result, he began to seek out champions and even villains to help combat this menace from across the Multiverse.
-These individuals would be charged with recovering artifacts from across the many Earths that were being taken by the mysterious enemy to aid in their assault.
-Among his agents was a human female from Earth-48 who went by the name of Harbinger.

-Superman, Supergirl, Poison Ivy, the Joker, Harley Quinn, the Catwoman, Wonder Woman, the Batman and Robin are featured as player possibilities, each with alternate versions amongst the six featured alternate Earth scenarios.

-In this reality, the Monitors had access to energy constructs that were able to record messages and transmit communiques across the Multiverse.
-They also forged orbs that glowed with light and served as a guide across the alternate universes as well as serve as a communicator with the Monitors.
-On their homeworld of Nil, there were spatial engines that could be used to help prevent large scale universal breaches that would damage the Multiverse.